noxgle/term_agent/Readme.md

 ---

-Vault 3000 – Your Fallout-inspired terminal AI assistant!
+Vault 3000 – Your Fallout-inspired console application!